The Case For MLPs: K-1 Tax Benefits Add Value

 Qualified Business Income Deduction

 Which brings me to the probably the best feature of investing in MLPs.
 The Tax Cuts and Jobs Act of 2017 signed into law the QBI and it means that partnerships and other pass-through entities, like REITs, get a 20% deduction of their income.
 This reduces the tax rate on the income you receive and reduces the depreciation recapture when you sell!
 The higher your marginal tax rate, the more valuable a MLP structure is to you.

 So for example, if an MLP has a 80%/20% depreciation/income mix and you are in the 32% tax rate, your effective tax rate for current year’s distribution is only 5.12% (32%*20%*80%)!

 The 20% deduction law is set to expire on Dec.
-31, 2025 which means that the reduction on income and depreciation recapture might not exist for your entire holding period if a future Congress doesn’t renew the tax break within the next few years.
+31, 2025 which means that the reduction on income and depreciation recapture might not exist for your entire holding period if a future Congress doesn’t renew the tax feature within the next few years.
 I include it here in my analysis because it is currently law and usually Congress renews laws of this type, but if it isn’t renewed, the benefit to holding MLPs will be reduced somewhat.